 The pizza and its history

 A pizza drizzled only with olive oil, topped with sliced tomatoes and basil or oregano, has been documented since the mid-18th century, when tomatoes became popular in southern Italy.
-Since pizza should be baked at a high temperature (between 275 and 300 degrees), which was only possible in a few households, the pizza was prepared and taken unbaked to the local baker until a separate branch of the pizza maker, the pizzaiolo, emerged, who then made the pizza dough self-made and of course also covered.
+Since pizza should be baked at a high temperature (450 degrees), which was only possible in a few households, the pizza was prepared and taken unbaked to the local baker until a separate branch of the pizza maker, the pizzaiolo, emerged, who then made the pizza dough self-made and of course also covered.

 A pizza is said to have been made for the first time on June 11, 1889 in Naples by Raffaele Esposito of Pizzeria Brandi, who is said to have been commissioned to serve a pizza to King Umberto I and his wife Margherita.
 He is said to have patriotically decorated them with ingredients in the Italian national colors: basil, mozzarella and tomatoes.
 However, this story has been refuted by historians.